 Awaiting a Forever Home

 More than 70 percent of the children who are free for adoption are adopted by their relatives or foster parents.
-For the remainder of these children who have a case plan goal of adoption special recruitment efforts, including the Children's Heart Gallery, are developed to locate a forever family.
+For the remainder, special recruitment efforts like the Heart Gallery are used to connect them with a forever family.